 The diaper changing pad clutch comes with a pocket to store diapers and wipes, so I keep a couple diapers and a handful of wipes stored in there.

-Since we’re heading into winter, and Midwest winters can be brutal, I plan to put a couple blankets, bottled water, some snacks (for me), and hand warmers in the back of my car just case I should get stranded with my little one.
+Since we’re heading into winter, and Midwest winters can be brutal, I plan to put a couple blankets, bottled water, some snacks (for me), and hand warmers in my baby car kit just case I should get stranded with my little one.

 When it comes to putting together a baby or kid car kit in your car, use what works best for your kiddo and family.
 Just think about the things you would want to have on hand should you forget something or if your kiddo has an accident.
 And you don’t have to be fancy with what you put the stuff in.
 I used a basket I had laying around but you could use any sort of container.